 Branch Circuit Breakers

 The breakers for the branch circuits fill the panel (usually below) the main breaker.
-Each of these breakers is a switch that controls the flow of electricity to a branch circuit.
+Each of these breakers is a switch that controls the flow of electricity to a branch circuit in the house.
 Turning off a breaker shuts off the power to all of the devices and appliances on that circuit.
 If a circuit has a problem, such as an overload or a fault, the breaker automatically trips itself off.

 The most common cause of a tripped breaker is a circuit overload.
-If you're running a high-demand appliance, like a... vacuum, toaster or heater, and the power goes out, you've probably overloaded the circuit.
+If you're running a high-demand appliance, such as a vacuum, toaster, or heater, and the power goes out, you've probably overloaded the circuit.
 Move the appliance to a different circuit and reset the breaker by switching it to the ON position.
-If the breaker trips again--without the appliance plugged in--call an electrician.
+If the breaker trips again—without the appliance plugged in—you must call an electrician.
 There may be a dangerous fault situation in the circuit.

 06 of 09

-Devices are all the things in the house that use electricity, including switches, receptacles (outlets), light fixtures and appliances.
+Devices are all the things in the house that are connected to electricity, including switches, receptacles (outlets), light fixtures, and appliances.
 Devices are connected to the individual branch circuits that start at the breakers in the main service panel.

-A single circuit may contain multiple switches, receptacles, fixtures and other devices, or it may serve only a single appliance or receptacle.
+A single circuit may contain multiple switches, receptacles, fixtures, and other devices, or it may serve only a single appliance or receptacle.
 The latter is called a dedicated circuit.
-These are used for critical-use appliances, like refrigerators,... furnaces and water heaters.
+These are used for critical-use appliances, such as refrigerators, furnaces, and water heaters.
 Other appliances, such as dishwashers and microwaves, usually are on dedicated circuits, too, so that they can be shut off at the service panel without interrupting service to other devices.
 This also reduces the incidence of overloaded circuits.

 07 of 09

 Switches are the devices that turn on and off lights and fans in your home.
-These switches come in many different styles and colors to suit your design needs.
-There are single-pole, three-way, four-way and dimmer switches.
+They come in many different styles and colors to suit your design needs.
+There are single-pole, three-way, four-way, and dimmer switches.
 When you flip a switch off, it "opens" the circuit, meaning the circuit is broken or not complete and the power is interrupted.
 When the switch is on, the circuit is "closed," and power flows beyond the switch to the light or another device it is controlling.

 08 of 09